pshdev0/dexode/README.md

 # Core Features

-Dexode's key driving factors and features include:
+Dexode's key features and drivers include:

 * All blockchain related data is obtained from the clients IP and crunched locally, respecting rate limits.
 The server acts simply to deliver the web app.
 * Your data, like your keys and crypto, is yours and is stored only in your local Dexode app instances memory and on your local hard disk if you decided to export it.
 Curate your transactions with Dexode and export your data locally.
 Keep it safe to avoid resyncing later.
 Load back in at any time.